 - Interoperability of Software and Communication – A collaborative effort from electric utilities, standards making organizations, and industry professionals produced a guide for interoperability of the electric power system with communication technology and information technology (IEEE 2030 – 2011).
 This guide mapped the communication protocols and data flows required to perform the functions on the grid and within the customer’s facility.
 Over time, this interoperability will result in more standard modular approaches to monitoring, control, and information exchange related to the electric power system.

-ComRent keeps pace with industry trends and ensures load bank testing equipment can meet current requirements.
+ComRent keeps pace with industry trends and ensures load bank testing equipment can meet current requirements for power plant commissioning.
 To learn more about our solutions, visit the website application selector.
 You can see our breadth of options and filter products based on several types.

 ComRent’s team of load bank experts helps ensure your system is successfully interconnected.
 We offer a complimentary consultation to review your project and propose the right load bank solution for your requirements.
 Contact us today.